The LORD and the Lord: an interactive online study

 5. 1 Peter 5:4: the crown of glory for faithfully caring for the flock of God, by feeding them the truth of God's word.

-The ninth use of stephanos in the age of grace (3x3 showing a believer's absolute completeness in Christ, the demonstration of a believer's walking in the full equipment of God) is Philippians 4:1.
-Philippians 4:1 is not a reference to eternal rewards; it is an hendiadys.
-My joy and crown, means my crowning joy.
+One use of stephanos in the age of grace is Philippians 4:1 is a term of endearment, of Paul’s great love for the saints.
+Philippians 4:1 is an indirect reference to eternal rewards; it is an hendiadys.
+My joy and crown means my crowning joy.
 Paul so lived the hope that, instead of physical children, believers who had been born again under his ministry were his glory and his crown.
 The crown of rewards in this category are not only joy but rejoicing, joy over and over again.
-Paul's crowning joy is mentioned only once signifying, as the source, God, who adds to the church and Who causes His word to grow,.
+Paul's crowning joy is mentioned only once signifying, as the source, God’s abundant grace, for it is He who adds to the church and Who causes His word to grow.

 In the administration of the wrath of God, when the world is judged, there are four (signifying the world) pairs (two shows an established purpose of God) of staphanos uses: